IOYO - 15

 Highlights: Agra – Visit Taj Mahal & Agra Fort.

 Next stop is Jaipur, the pink city.
 The entire city was painted pink when the Prince of Wales visited in the 18th century.
 Jaipur is the capital of Rajasthan and was built by Maharajah Jaipur Singh.
 You can spend the rest of the day walking on the colorful streets.
-Your transport is at your disposal within the city limits.
-You will spend the night in Jaipur.
+The transport is at your disposal within the city limits.
+You will spend the night in Jaipur

 Highlights: Agra - Visit Fatehpur Sikri.